w3c/rqtf/Gaming_GAP_analysis.md

 # GAP analysis of accessibility standards in Gaming

 ## Purpose
-To bring about or identify a description of good user experience in the realm of accessible gaming that can be used as a stepping-stone to a games accessibility standard.
+To identify or bring about a description of good user experience in the realm of accessible gaming that can be used as a stepping-stone to a games accessibility standard.

-### Characteristics of a good candidate
+### Characteristics of an ideal candidate
+These are the characteristics of an ideal candidate which current resources will be judged against.
+This is not to say that a GAUR if created would be able to fulfil all of these but it would aim to.

 #### Focus on the user experience
 A good candidate would attempt to describe good user experience as a first step towards an accessibility standard.
 By focusing on the requirements of the user rather than the options available to a developer the candidate can describe 'what good looks like' regardless of how achievable 'good' is with current technologies.
+This is important to enable a realistic assesment of progress and also to futureproof the work.

 #### Understand intentional friction in gaming
 Any accessibility standard will need to avoid mandating 'fundamental alteration' and gaming requires intentional friction in order to provide a challenge.
 A good candidate should differentiate between intentional and unintentional friction (signal vs noise) to preserve what makes games engaging while minimising inaccessibility.
 This should enable it to inform the creation of a workable standard.